Symphony-Professional-Services/chat-factory/README.md

 Extend taxonomy.json and config.py to include more advisors, clients, categories, and topics as needed.
 Error Handling:
 The scripts include basic error handling.
 For more robust solutions, consider enhancing exception management and validation.

+### Docker Build
+sudo docker build -t synthetic-chat-generator . --no-cache

+docker run -it --rm -v $(pwd)/synthetic_data:/app/synthetic_data synthetic-chat-generator (unknown error no log file outside of mount) docker run -it --rm -v $(pwd):/app synthetic-chat-generator (file perm error)

+docker run -it --rm \
+    -v $(pwd):/app \
+    -v $(pwd)/google-service-account.json:/app/service-account-key.json \
+    -e GOOGLE_APPLICATION_CREDENTIALS=/app/service-account-key.json \
+    synthetic-chat-generator

+### BASH SCRIPT INSIDE OF DOCKER IMAGE (DEBUG)
+docker run -it --entrypoint bash synthetic-chat-generator

+NEED TO FIX LINES LIKE THIS WITH \u2013 text:
+                    "text": "Morning Betty.
+Saw the preliminary Q3 earnings report for Amer Sports (AMS.HE) \u2013 slightly below expectations, impacting their share price.
+Any thoughts on how this might affect their partnership with  Adidas (ADS.DE)?
+Also,  I'm keeping a close eye on Citigroup (C) and their exposure to the current turmoil in the commercial real estate market.
+Meanwhile,  Morgan Stanly's (MS) recent report on Copasa (CPAS3.SA) is quite bullish, a stark contrast to the generally bearish sentiment surrounding Brazilian utilities.
+Have you had a chance to review it?"

+NEED TO IMPROVE VARIABILITY / JUDGE/FILTER USING EMBEDDINGS TO FIND DIVERSITY OF CONTENT

+NEED TO IMPROVE TAXONOMY IMPORT AND REDO INTEGRATION WITH CONFIG FILE NEED TO MAKE IT MORE FLEXIBLE AND MODULAR - GET DAG DESIGN OF CODE